cpilsworth/11ty-netlify/src/index.md

-# New Static site For Dynamic Platform
+# New Static site new DynP!

 Generate a site and host the static content on a CDN - this site has got some new content